AustinCodingAcademy/react-state-practice/README.md

 Fork, clone, npm install, npm start

 ### TODO
-* Fix this issue by using react class state.
+* Fix this issue in ClassInputForm by using react class state.
-* Use react hooks to fix this issue.
+* Fix this issue in HooksInputForm using react hooks to fix this issue.

 ### Questions
 Which approach is better?